Where I'm Stashing My Emergency Fund Before Rates Change

 How CDs shield your money when rates fall

-Your emergency fund should cover between three to six months of expenses.
+Your emergency fund should cover from three to six months of expenses.
 However, it doesn't hurt to save even more, as layoffs continue to impact many sectors of the economy.
-And sometimes, it can take between six months to a year to find a new job.
+Sometimes, it can take from six months to a year to find a new job.

 With this in mind, if you feel comfortable you have enough saved, you can take a portion of your savings and invest it in a certificate of deposit.
 CDs come with fixed interest rates, meaning if the Fed cuts interest rates, it won't impact you.